To Do

 • Varsity Athletes

-• Varsity student-athletes in the sports of cross country, field hockey, rowing, soccer, or volleyball must complete the Intent to Return Early form (sent by the Department of Physical Education and Athletics in the summer).
+• Varsity student-athletes in the sports of cross country, field hockey, soccer, or volleyball must complete the Intent to Return Early form (sent by the Department of Physical Education and Athletics in the summer).

 • All varsity student-athletes must submit the sports clearance packet and meet all medical and compliance requirements.

-• Recruited varsity student-athletes in the sports of cross country, field hockey, rowing, soccer, or volleyball are expected to attend preseason practices and must submit pre-participatory requirements, sent to their MHC email by the shared deadlines, in order to be permitted to return early.
+• Recruited varsity student-athletes in the sports of cross country, field hockey, soccer, or volleyball are expected to attend preseason practices and must submit pre-participatory requirements, sent to their MHC email by the shared deadlines, in order to be permitted to return early.
 Contact the head coach to confirm your move-in date and pre-move in requirements before making travel plans.

 Engagement